-- Provide a range of quality services which can promote best outcomes for children who need permanent placement. - Recruit, prepare and support sufficient adopters from diverse backgrounds to provide permanent family care for children where their individual needs and history will be understood, valued and respected. - Work closely with Local Authorities and Regional Adoption Agencies and keep up with national adoption trends in regards to placement need which then informs our recruitment activity and assessment priorities.
+- Provide a range of quality services which can promote best outcomes for children who need permanent placement. - Recruit, prepare and support sufficient adopters from diverse backgrounds to provide permanent family care for children where their individual needs and history will be understood, valued and respected. - Work closely with local authorities and regional adoption agencies and keep up with national adoption trends in regards to placement need which then informs our recruitment activity and assessment priorities.
 We currently sit on the following boards: Aspire, Adopt Thames Valley, Adopt South, Adoption Partnership South East and Adoption Connects.
-We are also members of the South West Adoption consortium. - Adhere to permanency planning timescales as set out in adoption legislation, in order to avoid delay and maximise each child's opportunity to experience a stable and secure family life. - Provide effective and efficient adoption panels to enable prospective adopters' assessments to be progressed without delay. - Provide a comprehensive support package to achieve stable and successful placements. - Provide an efficient and responsive assessment service for children, adopters and adopted adults in respect of adoption support services in conjunction with other agencies. - Maintain effective partnership with other adoption agencies. - Ensure that cost effective services are provided and commissioned which maximise available resources. - Ensure that accurate and up to date records and management information is kept in relation to adoptive parents and services and maintain confidentiality and security of adoption records. - Ensure service users are fully involved and consulted on service delivery and service development.
+We are also members of the South West Adoption consortium.
+PACT is partnered with Buckinghamshire Council to form a regional adoption agency. - Adhere to permanency planning timescales as set out in adoption legislation, in order to avoid delay and maximise each child's opportunity to experience a stable and secure family life. - Provide effective and efficient adoption panels to enable prospective adopters' assessments to be progressed without delay. - Provide a comprehensive support package to achieve stable and successful placements. - Provide an efficient and responsive assessment service for children, adopters and adopted adults in respect of adoption support services in conjunction with other agencies. - Maintain effective partnership with other adoption agencies. - Ensure that cost effective services are provided and commissioned which maximise available resources. - Ensure that accurate and up to date records and management information is kept in relation to adoptive parents and services and maintain confidentiality and security of adoption records. - Ensure service users are fully involved and consulted on service delivery and service development.
 One of the most crucial aspects of our work is to ensure we hear the voice of the child and that we are responding appropriately. - Treat all service users with respect and without prejudice or discrimination. - Ensure all staff are appropriately recruited, supervised and trained to fulfil PACT's functions.